Generic Name: Bromocriptine (Parlodel) (broe moe KRIP teen)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- If you have been taking this medicine for many weeks, talk with your doctor before stopping.
-You may want to slowly stop bromocriptine.
+- If you have been taking bromocriptine (parlodel) for many weeks, talk with your doctor before stopping.
+You may want to slowly stop bromocriptine (parlodel).

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

-- Some people who took bromocriptine to treat acromegaly had bleeding from the stomach or bowel ulcers.
+- Some people who took bromocriptine (parlodel) to treat acromegaly had bleeding from the stomach or bowel ulcers.
 Sometimes this has been deadly.
-Talk with your doctor.
+If you have questions, talk with the doctor.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-If you are trying to avoid pregnancy, use some other kind of birth control like a condom when taking this medicine.
+If you are trying to avoid pregnancy, use some other kind of birth control like a condom when taking bromocriptine (parlodel).
 You may need to also have pregnancy tests while taking bromocriptine (parlodel).
 Talk with your doctor.

 How is this medicine (Bromocriptine) best taken?